RonBeavis/scan-graph/README.md

 3. 9102-NGKITSIVKDSSAARNG.png - a sample PNG generated using scan_graph_test.py

 Access to .raw files uses *pymsfilereader*, so you must install this package using the instructions at https://github.com/frallain/pymsfilereader.
 This package is only available for Windows, because accessing the files requires using a COM interface supplied by Thermo.

+To run *scan_graph_test.py*, you will need an accessible .raw data file.
+In the code, a data file is specified in the path variable:

+path = 'PXD018998\\01_001815W_KLH_2.raw'

+1. Place *scan_graph.py* and *scan_graph_test.py* in a new directory.
+2. Create the subdirectory PXD018998.
+3. Grab the appropriate .raw from from ftp://massive.ucsd.edu/MSV000085375/raw/01_001815W_KLH_2.raw
+4. Place 01_001815W_KLH_2.raw into PXD018998
+5. From the command line, change into the directory containing the scripts and run *> python scan_graph_test.py*